MurhafSousli/ngx-scrollbar/projects/ngx-scrollbar/docs/Reached-&-Dropped-Events.md

-## Reached Events
+## Reached & Dropped Events

-The `NgScrollReached` directive is an addon feature for the `NgScrollbar` component in Angular.
-It emits events when the scroll position reaches specific points within the scrollable content.
+The `NgScrollReachDrop` directive is an addon feature for the `NgScrollbar` component in Angular.

+It provides reached outputs that emit when the scroll position reaches specific points within the scrollable content and dropped outputs that emit when the scroll position drops from specific points within the scrollable content.

 ### Usage